 Figure 4: The diagram shows possible generative AI use cases within each category.

-Many companies such as NVIDIA, Cohere, and Microsoft have a goal to support the continued growth and development of generative AI models with services and tools to help solve these issues.
-These products and platforms abstract away the complexities of setting up the models and running them at scale.
+Many companies such as NVIDIA, Cohere, and Microsoft have a goal to support the continued growth and development of generative AI models with services and tools and both frontier and open models.
+NVIDIA contributes open Nemotron models and accompanying open datasets that help enterprises control cost and data, streamline training and evaluation, and operate customized generative AI systems reliably at scale.

 Overall, generative AI has the potential to significantly impact a wide range of industries and applications and is an important area of AI research and development.